 Flavored Organic Tea

-Our delicious flavored teas use the same top-quality organic tea that we offer in our unflavored varieties.
+Our delicious flavored organic teas use the same top-quality organic tea that we offer in our unflavored varieties.
 When blending our teas, our goal is to create a cup that balances the flavors of the tea with the flavors of the additional ingredients so that neither overpowers the other.
 We take great care to ensure that every herb, fruit, spice and leaf serves a purpose in our flavored blends.

 Decaf Organic Tea